wills-websites/great-start/README.md

 ## Start a site

-1. Download Zip of the repo and copy contents to your new site directory
+1. Create a private repo using this as a template when prompted in the willswebsites organisation
 1. Run `npm install` inside the project directory
 1. Update project title and description in readme, package.json and gatsby-config.js
 1. Run `git init` inside the project directory
 1. Create an 'Initial commit.
 Project setup'
-1. Create a private repo in in willmcl organisation
 1. Link Netlify site (under willmcl) to github repo for deployment
 1. Start deving with `gatsby develop`